levsero/test_embed/STYLE.md

 ##### Pad object literals with a space

-Always pad object literals with a space at the beginning and end e.g:
+Always pad object literals with a space at the beginning and end.

 ```javascript
 const x = { someVar }